ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 - Verify that answers come from the entity that manages the domains being resolved
 - Reduce the number of entities able to monitor the specific names accessed by a client to only the client and the content provider, assuming that the content provider would already see the names upon a secure connection later being made based on the DNS answers (e.g., in the TLS SNI extension)

-However doing so can create other issues.
-(To be described)

 | Requirement | Description |
 | R12.1 | Example requirement |